Juniper/netlink-agent/README.md

 # Build & Run
-* Build: Netlink agent is built when you run "make" in [Source directory](https://github.com/Juniper/netlink-agent).
+* Build : Netlink agent is built when you run "make" in [Source directory](https://github.com/Juniper/netlink-agent).
 * images : Once the build is finished, release images cab be found under ship directory.
+The build process produces
+  * A Netlink agent daemon, which can be run directly
+  * A Netlink agent docker container which can be used to run it on kubernetes using a [kubernetes Deployment](https://github.com/Juniper/netlink-agent/utils/kubectl.yaml)

 * Sample build log:
 ```
 netlink-agent> ls